 Mileguru replied to 1940ModelB's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Accessories & ModificationsThank you for the update.
 I meant to ask a long time ago...you didn't get the springs with your kit, right?
 Just the front and read shocks?

-Mileguru replied to block8head's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Accessories & ModificationsThe windows look great!
-Can you post a pic of the 70% ceramic on the windshield?
+Mileguru replied to block8head's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Accessories & ModificationsThe 2017 TCM has to be removed, swapped with a 2015 TCM (which I have), then Black Bear is going to tune it.
+I'm currently getting the supercharger tune fine-tuned though, so the TCM swap is on hold.